bxptr/tank/README.md

 # Features
 - [x] Hardware and Robot configuration API
-- [x] Movement APIs based on distance (inches) rather than velocity and "ticks"
+- [x] Movement API based on distance (inches) rather than velocity and "ticks"

 # Downloading and Usage
 `tank` is currently under development, and is not ready for public use.
 Check back later!